-Under an August 2007 agreement, as amended February 2009, Condor acquired an 85% interest in the Ocros porphyry copper project in northern Peru, subject to a 1% NSR.
+The Ocros property is located in the Department of Ancash, Peru.
+Under an August 2007 agreement, as amended February 2009, Condor acquired an 85% interest in the Ocros porphyry copper project in northern Peru, subject to a 1% NSR to the Vendor.
 The project consists of 3 concessions covering 19.7 sq. km.
 In February 2017 the Company reached agreement with Sandstorm Gold Ltd. to sell a package of royalties, which package included the assignment of Condor's right to repurchase the 1% NSR on the Ocros concessions.
-In late 2017, the Company acquired by staking, 2 contiguous concessions to the north and east, adding approximately 12 sq km to the project.

 In May 2017, the Company signed a comprehensive agreement with Compañia Minera Virgen de la Merced S.A.C. ("Merced") on the Ocros project.
 Under the agreement, Merced has two exclusive options to earn up to a 70% interest in the Ocros concessions over four years.
-To exercise the first option to earn 51%, Merced must complete 6,000m of diamond drilling, and make cash payments of US\$250,000 (received).
-Upon earning 51%, Merced has the option to earn up to a 70% interest by making an additional cash payment of US\$300,000, and completing an additional 4,000m of drilling.
-Merced is the owner of the mineral concessions adjacent and to the south of Ocros, and is operating a small mining operation on the Merced concessions.
+To exercise the first option to earn 51%, Merced must complete 6,000m of diamond drilling, and make cash payments of US\$250,000 (received) by May 2020.
+Upon earning 51%, Merced has the option to earn up to a 70% interest by making an additional cash payment of US\$300,000, and completing an additional 4,000m of drilling by May 16, 2021.
+Merced is the owner of the mineral concessions adjacent and to the south of Ocros and is operating a small mining operation on the Merced concessions.

-Merced commenced their drill program in July 2017, and completed the first hole to a depth of 737m, the second hole to 701m, and the third hole to a depth of 671m.
+Merced commenced their drill program in July 2017 and completed the first hole to a depth of 737m, the second hole to 701m, and the third hole to a depth of 671m.
 After completion of third hole in early 2018, Merced completed a magnetic geophysical survey, and recommenced drilling in April 2018.
-The fourth drill hole was completed to a depth of 818m, the fifth hole to 677m, the sixth hole to 1,024m, the seventh hole to 1,008m, the eighth hole to 537m, and the ninth hole to a depth of 375m in May 2019.
-In sum, Merced have completed 6,549m in 9 drill holes.
-Drill core has been transported from site to Merced's facilities in Lima, where the core will be split, and samples prepared.
-Merced completed analysis of their first 3 drill holes, but to date have not completed analysis on any of the 6 drill holes (4,452m) completed after the 2018 geophysical survey.
-No results have been reported by the Company from Merced's Ocros drilling.
+The fourth drill hole was completed to a depth of 818m, the fifth hole to 706m, the sixth hole to 1,024m, the seventh hole to 1,008m, the eighth hole to 537m, and the ninth hole to a depth of 359m in May 2019.
+In sum, Merced have completed 6,562m in 9 drill holes.
+Drill core was transported from site to Merced's facilities in Lima, where the core was split, and samples prepared.
+As of July 2020, Merced have completed analysis of all drill holes except for DDH-004 and DDH-006.
+Analytical results of the seven holes analyzed reported anomalous, but subeconomic levels of copper within a copper porphyry-type geological setting.
+The Company has not publicly reported the results received to date from Merced's Ocros drilling.

 In June 2015, the Company's 85% owned subsidiary signed an agreement with Sociedad Minera de Responsabilidad Limitada Vírgen de la Merced ("Vírgen").
 Under the agreement, which had a one-year term, Vírgen was given the right to exploit a limited and defined area of Ocros (approximately 7.6 hectares), in consideration of a monthly royalty payable to the local community, and payment of the annual concession taxes on all the Ocros concessions.
 Vírgen assumed all responsibilities with respect to compliance with labour and environmental regulations.
-On May 16, 2017, Condor's 85% owned subsidiary and Merced entered into a one year (renewable) agreement with David Bedon ("DB"), which agreement is similar to the prior agreement with Vírgen.
-This agreement was renewed in 2018 and 2019.
+On May 16, 2017, Condor's 85% owned subsidiary and Merced entered into a one-year (renewable) agreement with David Bedon ("DB"), which agreement is similar to the prior agreement with Vírgen.
+This agreement was renewed in 2018, 2019 and 2020.
 DB has the right to exploit a limited and defined area at Ocros (approximately 8.9 hectares largely within the historic underground workings), in consideration of an annual and monthly royalty payable to the local community.
 DB is a related party to Merced and Vírgen.